5 Red Flags when dating. Dating is tough. Let’s not rush into anything, especially if you see number 3. If so, you should run.

 Fear of dying alone.

 Closely related to loneliness; the only difference here is that some are very cognizant of their mortality, therefore, they “settle.”
 In my view, this is still a shame because one is choosing a life of potential misery so they will have someone to take care of them in the end.
-If this is you, personally, I think you’re worth way more than that?
+If this is you, personally, I think your worth way more than that?
 Don’t settle!

 Like that of learning from your less-than-perfect relations, one can choose someone based on low self-esteem.
 “I’m not good enough to find better than what I’ve always known.” or “He or she is way out of my league.”
 Negative self-talk and self-worth can force you in a perpetual game of “same relationship, just a different face.”
 In other words, you gravitate toward similar people.
 The bossy type, for example.